emqx/emqx-docs/en_US/configuration/configuration.md

 #### Description

-Message retransmission interval: EMQ X Broker checks whether message retransmission is required at each interval.
+Message retransmission interval: EMQX Broker checks whether message retransmission is required at each interval.